seanpatel19/Challenge-19/README.md

 ## Usage

 To use the data simply clone the repository.
-This can also be used via Google Collab but I chose jupyter notebook

-Different layers could be added as well ad different values of the layers
+All code written in VSCode, and streamlit run from the command line

 ```
 ---